Beartalking/bearblog/cl2s1ofhg01k5clnvft2n8pl3.md

+---
-## Crushing It by Gary Vaynerchuk - Book review
+title: "Crushing It by Gary Vaynerchuk - Book review"
+datePublished: Wed Jan 12 2022 11:00:00 GMT+0000 (Coordinated Universal Time)
+cuid: cl2s1ofhg01k5clnvft2n8pl3
+slug: crushing-it-by-gary-vaynerchuk-book-review
+tags: productivity, books, entrepreneurship

+---

 Read Crushing It by Gary Vaynerchuk as I want to grow my YouTube channel, and found many valuable tips that are worth making a video!
 Here are three important tips that I've learned from this book below.
 If you would like to know more, check the video :)